China's Luckin Coffee Tries To Conquer A Nation Of Tea Drinkers

 A typical store consists of a counter, a couple of coffee makers, a few bar stools and a couple of baristas.
 It serves coffee and coffee drinks — Americanos, lattes, Macchiatos, flat whites — along with a variety of tea drinks, light lunch fare such as salad, noodles and wraps as well as snacks.

 But don't expect to eat in.
-Luckin mainly operates through pick-up and delivery models.
+Luckin mainly operates through pickup and delivery models.
 (Starbucks, by contrast, didn't launch a delivery service until last September).

 Orders have to be placed through Luckin's mobile app instead of third-party food delivery platforms such as Meituan and Ele.me (the Chinese equivalent of UberEats and GrubHub).
 Over 355 million Chinese ordered food through these apps in 2018, according to iiMedia Research, a Chinese third-party data mining and analysis organization.

-Customers only need to choose a store near them, click either "pick up" or "delivery," order a coffee and pay online.
-For pick-up customers, a text message is sent when the coffee's done — which usually takes three minutes.
+Customers choose a store near them, click either "pick up" or "delivery," order a coffee and pay online.
+For pickup customers, a text message is sent when the coffee's done — which usually takes three minutes.
 Otherwise, a cup of hot, freshly made coffee is delivered in about half an hour.

 Technology is at the core of Luckin Coffee's business.
-By collecting customer data through their app, Luckin Coffee knows who likes ordering what kind of coffee from which branch at what time, and how often the customer places an order.
-That enables them to serve better coffee and improve services, Luckin Coffee claims.
+By collecting customer data through its app, Luckin Coffee knows who likes ordering what kind of coffee from which branch at what time, and how often the customer places an order.
+That enables the company to serve better coffee and improve services, Luckin Coffee claims.

 While technology powers Luckin Coffee, aggressive coupons and subsidies offered through the app have helped the company grab a bigger share in the Chinese coffee market, which is currently valued over $10 billion and will hit $43 billion by 2020.
-Luckin Coffee serves coffee for about $3.50 a cup while an average cup of coffee at Starbucks is $4.80.
-With a deal like buy-two-get-one-free, a cup of coffee only costs about $2.50.
-They also offer 44 percent off on snacks.
-A chicken wrap only costs a little over $1.50.
+Luckin Coffee serves coffee for about $3.50 a cup, while an average cup of coffee at Starbucks is $4.80.
+With a deal like buy-two-get-one-free, a cup of coffee costs about $2.50.
+It also offers 44 percent off on snacks.
+A chicken wrap costs only a little over $1.50.

 While the coupons have helped win customers over, the cash-burning spree also has made Luckin Coffee suffer great losses — $241.3 million by the end of 2018 and over $82 million in the first quarter of 2019, according to the official document to investors.